aminard/mysite/_posts/2013-05-20-age-expertise-and-gender-noticably-affect-sentiment.md

 categories: [data analytics]
 tags: [data analytics, ratings and reviews]
 ---
+<a href="http://blog.bazaarvoice.com/2013/05/20/age-expertise-and-gender-noticably-affect-sentiment/" target="_blank" title="Bazaarvoice Blog">Originally published on the Bazaarvoice Blog</a>

-If you’ve ever been chided by your grandfather’s tiresome rant for not finishing your supper, using the computer too much, or listening to rock ‘n roll, you may have internalized the stereotype that the elderly are grumpy and cantankerous.
+If you’ve ever been chided by your grandfather for not finishing your supper, using the computer too much, or listening to rock ‘n roll, you may have internalized the stereotype that the elderly are grumpy and cantankerous.
 Despite our subjective experiences, psychological research exists that counters this, and instead proposes that <a href="http://www.economist.com/node/17722567" target="_blank">positive emotions increase with age</a>.

 ### Positive sentiment increases with age